typelevel/cats/docs/src/main/tut/jump_start_guide.md

 In the above snippet (which under the hood translates to `flatMap` and `map` calls), `stringFuture` will not run until `intFuture` is successfully completed, and in the same way `userFuture` will be run only after `stringFuture` completes.
-But since the computations are independent of one another, it's perfectly viable to run them in parallel with `|@|` instead.
+But since the computations are independent of one another, it's perfectly viable to run them in parallel with `mapN` instead.